zhaoshuoxp/Pipelines-Wrappers/README.md

 The script can also perform aggregations for ATAC and multiome data using the `-a` parameter, and optionally `-c` to designate an aggregation csv file.
 How to generate aggregation csv file?
 [ATAC](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/aggr#csv_setup), [multiome](https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/analysis/aggregating-multiple-gem-wells-aggr#setting-up-an-aggregation-csv)

-> dData type (-m) is also required for aggregation (-a).
+> Data type (-m) is also required for aggregation (-a).
 If no aggregation csv file designated, ALL folders/samples in the provided path will be aggregated.

 #### Input